List of Marvel Comics characters: M: Robert Maverick

 General Robert L. Maverick is a character appearing in American comic books published by Marvel Comics.
 The character was created by Al Ewing and Gerardo Sandoval, and first appeared in Avengers (vol. 6) #0 (October 2015).

-During the Avengers: Standoff! storyline, Maverick oversees Project: Troubleshooter and Todd Ziller's transformation into the American Kaiju.
-He sends American Kaiju after the New Avengers when they illegally break into S.H.I.E.L.D. to rescue Rick Jones, but is defeated.

 After Sunspot defeats the Maker, Maverick approaches him with a proposal to collaborate with the U.S. government.
-This leads to the merger of Sunspot’s Avengers Idea Mechanics—formed from the remnants of the former terrorist group Advanced Idea Mechanics—into a new government-affiliated entity known as American Intelligence Mechanics.
-As part of this initiative, Maverick is selected for his unique genetic compatibility to undergo the Hulk Plug-In implanted in his wrist which allows him to transform into the second Red Hulk for approximately one hour every day and a half, wearing sunglasses and retaining his mustache unlike Thunderbolt Ross (the original Red Hulk).
-Maverick subsequently joins the U.S.Avengers as part of the organization's primary field team.
+This leads to the merger of Sunspot's Avengers Idea Mechanics—formed from the remnants of Advanced Idea Mechanics—into a new government-affiliated entity known as American Intelligence Mechanics.
+As part of this initiative, Maverick is selected for his unique genetic compatibility to undergo the Hulk Plug-In implanted in his wrist which allows him to transform into the second Red Hulk for approximately one hour every day and a half.
+Maverick joins the U.S.Avengers as part of the organization's primary field team.

-The group are approached by a future equivalent of Captain America who they work with to stop the Golden Skull.
-Maverick is later sent to confront and defeat the American Kaiju who is attacking Europe.
-During this time, he encounters Deadpool who was turned into a monster by the mad scientist Dr. Vandoom.
-He later encounters Gorilla-Man, but is saved by Squirrel Girl.

-In Secret Empire, Maverick receives a nanite injection from undercover Hydra agent Kyle that will ostensibly increase the duration of his Red Hulk transformations, but is intended to control him.
-After being freed, Maverick is left weakened and with permanently red skin due to Hydra exceeding the time limit of his Red Hulk transformations.

-During the "Avengers: No Surrender" arc (2018), most superheroes are placed in stasis during a contest between the Grandmaster's Lethal Legion and the Challenger's Black Order.
-Maverick is among the few who escape capture and utilizes Toni Ho's heavy combat Iron Patriot armor as the Iron Hulk before being drained of his gamma energy, which fully restores his human form.

-In Sam Wilson, Captain America (2025), Maverick regains his Red Hulk powers and becomes the head of security at Eaglestar International.
+In Sam Wilson, Captain America (2025), Maverick becomes the head of security at Eaglestar International.
+Eaglestar International performed experiments on Maverick which give him leathery wings.